Self Rescue Seminar

 This series of seminars will help prepare you to handle such emergencies.
 It is taught from a climber’s perspective – offering practical solutions to real situations, involving the kind of gear you probably already carry.
 While we hope that you will never have to use these skills, we are certain that the knowledge gained will make you a safer climber (and better climbing partner).
 Happily, many of these skills are transferable to aid climbing and mountaineering.

-Session 1 - Introduction, Knots, Essential Rope Skills
+Session 1 - Introduction, Knots, Anchor Basics, Essential Rope Skills

-An in depth exploration of hauling systems (A.K.A. a weakling lifts a big dude) including 2:1, 3:1, 5:1, and 6:1's.
+An in depth exploration of hauling systems including 2:1, 3:1, 5:1, and 6:1's.
 We'll go from a belay escape to a hauling system and back again.
+Real-life scenarios allow practical application of these skills.

 Perhaps the most serious rescue is that of an injured leader who is more than half a rope length from the belay.
-This is a complicated task involving many of the skills taught in the earlier seminars.
+This is a complicated task involving many of the skills taught in the earlier seminars applied in a multi-pitch scenario.

 Participants should have the following equipment: